 Course of Study

 A minimum of 120 semester hours is required for the B.A.C.S., which includes 69 hours of general education courses and 51 hours of major requirements.
-Students must complete all general education coursework at Austin Grad (when appropriate) or a regionally accredited institutions as transfer credit.
+Students must complete all general education coursework at Austin Grad (when appropriate) or a regionally accredited institution as transfer credit.
 Simultaneous enrollment has been permitted and might be a possibility for you.
-Generally, students are expected to complete all lower-division (general education) coursework by the time they are within 12 hours of completing upper-division (major) coursework for the bachelor’s degree.
+Generally, students are expected to complete all general education coursework by the time they are within 12 hours of completing the major coursework for the bachelor’s degree.

 |General Education Requirements (69 semester hours)|

 |English Language and Literature(not including Public Speaking; see below)||12 hours|

 |Fine Arts||3 hours|